 Meghan is a junior studying Communications at Whitworth University with minors in English, Editing and Publishing, and Women’s and Gender Studies.
 She also works at the campus library, which is no surprise to her friends and family.
 Meghan’s love of reading skyrocketed after discovering the sci-fi and fantasy genres, particularly The Hobbit.
 She also dabbles in art and design, with experience in designing t-shirts, graphics, and painting murals.
 Her free time is usually consumed by coffee and debating the next season of Game of Thrones or getting emotional about Star Wars.

 - Web Editor: Jenn Rudsit

-Jennifer is a Whitworth English Department grad, where she was involved with Rock & Sling as an Editorial Assistant.
-She holds a Certificate of Publishing from the University of Denver Publishing Institute and is currently an Administrative Assistant/Associate Registrar at Pacific Northwest Ballet.
-Her current reading obsessions include historical fiction, angsty Christian memoirs, and rereading books she read in middle school.
-When she is not reading she enjoys watching dance choreographed to poetry, exploring Seattle’s various parks, and venturing into the world of bookstagram.
+Jennifer graduated from Whitworth in 2016 after working with Rock & Sling as an Editorial Assistant.
+She now lives in Seattle where she works as a Publishing Coordinator at Sasquatch Books.
+Her current reading obsessions include historical fiction, angsty Christian memoirs, and rereading Jane Austen.
+When she is not reading she enjoys stress baking, exploring Seattle’s many parks, and venturing into the world of bookstagram.

 - Managing Editor: Allie Shook-Shoup